A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 • Fast operation speed

-• When the object and background have high contrast, this method performs really well
+• When the object and background have high contrast, this method performs well

-But there are some limitations to this approach.
-When we don’t have significant grayscale difference, or there is an overlap of the grayscale pixel values, it becomes very difficult to get accurate segments.
+However, this approach has some limitations.
+When there is no significant grayscale difference or an overlap of the grayscale pixel values, it becomes very difficult to get accurate segments.

 Edge Detection Segmentation

 What divides two objects in an image?
-There is always an edge between two adjacent regions with different grayscale values (pixel values).
+An edge is always between two adjacent regions with different grayscale values (pixel values).
 The edges can be considered as the discontinuous local features of an image.

-We can make use of this discontinuity to detect edges and hence define a boundary of the object.
-This helps us in detecting the shapes of multiple objects present in a given image.
-Now the question is how can we detect these edges?
+We can use this discontinuity to detect edges and hence define a boundary of the object.
+This helps us detect the shapes of multiple objects in a given image.
+Now, the question is, how can we detect these edges?
 This is where we can make use of filters and convolutions.
 Refer to this article if you need to learn about these concepts.

-The below visual will help you understand how a filter colvolves over an image :
+The below visual will help you understand how a filter convolves over an image :

 convolution